 e. provide for periodic update of information to conform with state regulatory requirements.

 01.02 Return to Work Program

 a.
-The Return to Work Program provides a university employee sustaining a compensable workplace injury an opportunity to return to work at full duty.
-If the employee is not physically capable of returning to full duty, the Return to Work Program provides opportunities when available, for the employee to perform a temporary assignment that modifies the employee’s regular position to accommodate the employee’s physical capabilities.
-Temporary assignment in a restricted duty status under the Return to Work Program will not exceed sixty cumulative calendar days per claim.
-If the employee is unable to return to work without restrictions within the sixty cumulative calendar day period, the university will place the employee on leave status at the end of that period.
+The Return to Work program provides a university employee sustaining a compensable workplace injury an opportunity to return to work at full duty.
+If the employee is not physically capable of returning to full duty, the Return to Work program provides opportunities, when available, for the employee to perform a temporary assignment that modifies the employee’s regular position to accommodate the employee’s physical capabilities.
+A Bona Fide Offer of Employment under the Return to Work program will not exceed 60 cumulative calendar days per claim.
+If the employee is unable to return to work without restrictions within the 60 cumulative calendar day period, the university will place the employee on leave status at the end of that period.
 The employee will remain off work until he or she receives a non-restrictive release.

-02.01 Accident Prevention Coordinator: The director, Environmental Health, Safety, and Risk Management is responsible for implementing and administering the Accident Prevention Program at Texas State.
+02.01 Accident Prevention Coordinator – The director of Environmental Health, Safety, and Risk Management is responsible for implementing and administering the Accident Prevention program at Texas State.

-02.04 Workers’ Compensation Claim: A claim for compensation filed by a university employee for an injury or illness occurring in the course of employment that result in either:
+02.04 Workers’ Compensation Claim – A claim for compensation filed by a university employee for an injury or illness occurring in the course of employment that results in either:

 a. more than one day of lost time; or